 12) In the event that any claim, dispute or proceeding shall be brought by any person or entity alleging unlawful or unauthorized use of any copyrighted material, the submitter shall indemnify and defend the Chicago Park District, its Commissioners, officers, agents, employees and volunteers from any liability in connection therewith and from any costs and expenses, including but not limited to attorneys costs and fees, that may be incurred in connection therewith.

 13) The Chicago Park District reserves the right to disqualify any film that includes any unauthorized copyrighted material.

 14) Entrants may submit up to 1 feature and 1 short or 2 shorts.

-15) The preferred method of film submission for 2017 is via online screener.
+15) The preferred method of film submission is via online screener.
 Dropbox files, Vimeo links, YouTube links, etc. are all acceptable.

 17) If a film is submitted on DVD, submitted discs must be Region 1 compatible and play in a stand-alone player.
 If selected, DVD submissions must be made available via digital file as indicated above.

 18) Submitted DVDs must contain no more than one film per DVD and disc and all accompanying packaging must be prominently labeled with the name of the entrant and the title of the film.
 Do not use paper labels or stickers on DVD discs.

 19) Any shipping costs are the responsibility of the entrant.
 The Chicago Park District is unable to return submitted DVDs.